Hearts & Horses Volunteer Orientation: Monday, March 8: 5:30 PM-6:30 PM

 Enrich Your World.
 Volunteer your time and talent at Hearts & Horses.
 Volunteers drive the Hearts & Horses program and are indispensable at all levels of the organization.
 Hearts & Horses believes that every volunteer contribution is immeasurable in it’s worth and value for our organization and, ultimately, our riders.
 No matter what job you choose to volunteer for at Hearts & Horses, you are an integral part of the team and are greatly valued.
 Some volunteers bring skills in horsemanship, others bring leadership skills, and others bring understanding and acceptance in helping others to seek fuller, more satisfying lives.
 Volunteers also bring many new ideas and insight to the program and frequently enlist their friends!
 Ask any Hearts & Horses volunteer and they will readily state that they gain as much, or more, than they give.

 Join us as we go over the different kinds of volunteer roles, how to get into training, what schedules look like, and wrapping up with a tour of the property!
+Please note, this orientation will be done virtually through Zoom due to COVID-19 restrictions on group gatherings.
+After you sign up for the orientation, you will receive connection information the day before the orientation.

 Please Register at https://www.heartsandhorses.org/home-page/about-hearts-horses/volunteering/getstarted/.